piotrmurach/tty-command/README.md

 ### 2.6 Ruby interpreter

-**TTY::Command** provides a helper for running comannds with Ruby interpreter:
+In order to run a command with Ruby interpreter do:

 ```ruby
 cmd.ruby %q{-e "puts 'Hello world'"}